OasisLMF/OpenDataTransform/examples/demonstration/single-stage/README.md

 Config files first describe the mapping to be used.
 'Input_format' relates to the input_format value given in the mapping file.
 The config file reads any mapping files in the same folder to find the correct input_format.

-*forward.yaml* is the config file instructing the code to convert in a forward direction.
-In this case, the demonstration maps from data format A to data format C (via data format B), under the 'mapping:' section.
+`forward.yaml` is the config file instructing the code to convert in a forward direction.
+In this case, the demonstration maps from data format A to data format B, under the 'mapping:' section:

 ```
 mapping:
   options:
     input_format: A
     output_format: B
 ```
-To convert to data format C, you would change this to `output_format: C`, and the transformation will convert A -> B then B -> C in one run.

 Input file path is defined under `extractor:` and output file path under `loader:`.
 In this example, the input and outputs files are in the same folder as the config file, so only the file name is given:
 ```